 While it is not normally a good idea to use credit cards, if you use them just for the purpose of getting the rewards and pay them off every month, then they are actually paying YOU to use the cards.
 You can’t beat that.

 Sticking to a regular maintenance routine is key.
-Get your oil changed regularly, have the air filter looked at and replaced if necessary, and make sure you always maintain correct air pressure in your tires.
+Get your oil changed regularly, have the air filter looked at and read the air filter recycling guide if you think there are any issues or replace it if necessary, and make sure you always maintain correct air pressure in your tires.
 All these things add up and keep your vehicle running properly.

 Did you know that running your vehicle’s air conditioner all the time significantly lowers your gas mileage?
 That doesn’t mean you shouldn’t use the air conditioner, but rolling down the window once in awhile instead will help save on the gas bill.